abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 or psyche is going to either break, change, or deteriorate according to certain laws of biology and kamma.
 These are natural laws that create the flow of arising and passing away.
-If we reflect, we can see how our expectations take us in a direction that sometimes leads to *dukkha.*
+If we reflect, we can see how our expectations take us in a direction that sometimes leads to *dukkha*.
 For example, we get “the diagnosis” and we think, *Why me?
 I’ve done everything right.
 It’s too soon.
 Why should this happen?
 Going to doctors and having treatments isn’t what I was planning to do for the